(CNN) — A lone saxophonist plays in the shadow of an overpass while a horde of cyclists looks down at a set of tangled train tracks.

 For do-it-yourselfers, bicycle rental runs about €10 per day, with outlets ubiquitous throughout the city.

 Visit Berlin offers free pamphlets with complete maps of the 14 sections of the trail and brief descriptions -- though only the German version was available when I visited.
-The same material is available online.

 Berlin on Bike's "Wall Tour" covers 15 kilometers of the Wall Trail in about four hours.
 The company's English- and German-speaking guides provide information about the building and destruction of the Wall and life in East Germany.